Nywesh heading to Nebraska, commits to Western Nebraska - Austin Daily Herald

 While he knew he had plenty of college opportunities, Nywesh had an uncertain recruiting experience, taking place in the midst of the same COVID-19 pandemic that ended Austin’s basketball season back in March.

 “It’s been a little difficult with the recruiting,” Nywesh said.
 “I wasn’t able to go on visits, but I stayed patient.
-My brother (Ajuda) told me to see it out with all of the schools.
+My brother (Ajuda) told me to see it out with all of the schools.”

 Nywesh likes what he has heard from the Cougar coaching staff, telling him they want to see him grow as a player and a man.
 They also spoke with Nywesh’s family to get better acquainted with him.